demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-vulnerability-list

 ***
 List vulnerabilities.
 Vulnerabilities are aspects of your app that can make it susceptible to attackers.
-If a vulnerability_id is given, the command will return the information about the wanted vulnerability.
+If a vulnerability_id is given, the command will return the information about that specific vulnerability.

 #### Base Command